torarvid/docs-and-comments-thing/02-comments-4-myself.md

   as it is"?
 * Remember that code is gonna be *read* much more often than it is gonna be *written*
+* Try to unify my thinking of "should I refactor this" and "should I add a comment here"